Qucs/qucs-help/source/BasSim.rst

 items may be selected for plotting on the same 2D or 3D graph.
 Finally pressing the *Apply* button shown at the bottom of Figure 2.5. causes the selected variable items to be plotted.
-The plotted simulation results for the external ngspice AC simulation of the RCL test circuit are shown in Figure 2.6.
+The plotted simulation results for the external Ngspice AC simulation of the RCL test circuit are shown in Figure 2.6.

 |RCL_ac_EN|